Aviation Policy Research Unit

 Shinji Suzuki (Professor, Department of Aeronautics and Astronautics)

-Ichiro Sakata (Director and Professor, Policy Alternatives Research Institute / Professor, Graduate School of Engineering, the University of Tokyo)
+- Ichiro Sakata (Professor, Policy Alternatives Research Institute / Professor, Graduate School of Engineering / Special Advisor to the President)